Claudia Stevens papers

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.

-Claudia Stevens is a musician/actor, playwright, composer, and Artistic Director, PANOPLY.
-She was born in Redding, California and received her AB from Vassar College (summa cum laude), the M.A. from the University of California at Berkeley (musicology), and the Doctor of Musical Arts from Boston University (piano).
-She has held academic, conducting and performance positions at Brandeis University, Williams College, the College of William and Mary.
-Further information about this individual or organization may be available in the Special Collections Research Center Wiki: .
+Claudia Stevens is a musician, actor, playwright, composer, and artistic Director.
+She was born in Redding, California and received her AB from Vassar College (summa cum laude), an M.A. from the University of California at Berkeley (musicology), and the Doctor of Musical Arts from Boston University (piano).
+She has held academic, conducting and performance positions at Brandeis University, Williams College, and William & Mary.

 Mss.
 Acc.
 2003.51 was a gift of Claudia Stevens on 9/15/2003.
 Acc.
 2008.137 was a gift of Claudia Stevens received on 7/16/2008 via mail.
 Acc.
 2009.003 was a gift of Claudia Stevens received on 1/9/2009 via mail.
 Acc.
 2009.114 was a gift of Claudia Stevens on 3/23/2009.
 Acquisition information for material received after 7/13/2009 is available by consulting a Special Collections Research Center staff member.